Liver Transplant Glossary

-Encephalopathy — Change in consciousness, thinking abilities and behavior seen in advanced liver disease, due to the accumulation of wastes from protein breakdown.
+Encephalopathy — Change in consciousness, thinking abilities and behavior seen in advanced liver disease and caused by the accumulation of wastes from protein breakdown.

 Endoscope — A small, telescope-like instrument that can be inserted into the esophagus, stomach and part of the small intestine.

-Jaundice — Yellowness of the skin, membranes and body secretions due to increased levels of bilirubin.
+Jaundice — Yellowness of the skin, membranes and body secretions caused by increased levels of bilirubin.

-MUGA (MUltiple Gated Acquisition) Scan — A scan of the heart that uses radioactive tracer to assess the function of the heart and determine cardiac impairment.
+MUGA (multigated acquisition) scan — A scan of the heart that uses a radioactive tracer to assess the function of the heart and determine cardiac impairment.

-Petechiae — Small spots of blood leakage in the skin or membranes; often seen with poor clotting.
+Petechiae — Small spots of blood leakage in the skin or membranes.
+These are often seen with poor clotting.

 Pruritis — The medical term for itch.
-Pruritis may occur due to high levels of bilirubin.
+Pruritis may be caused by high levels of bilirubin.

-Sclerotherapy — Treatment of varicose (swollen) veins by injecting chemicals that cause clotting and hardening of the veins; often done to prevent bleeding from the vessels into the esophagus or stomach.
+Sclerotherapy — Treatment of varicose (swollen) veins by injecting chemicals that cause clotting and hardening of the veins.
+It's often done to prevent bleeding from the vessels into the esophagus or stomach.

 Sepsis — Severe infection in the bloodstream.